 The thesis is divided into three parts.
-The first part is the introduction of the problem addressed in this paper, along with a survey of the Recommender Systems field which brings into light the risk and privacy issues, where this thesis is framed.
-The second part describes the related work in the Recommender Systems literature and provides an analysis of the design alternatives and statistical biases that may arise.
-It also provides a detailed discussion of the proposed approach to solve the issues with the existing multi-agent models and implementing those models for the Recommender Systems.
-Towards the end of this part a brief case study of this model is show in the field of job Recommender Systems.
-The last part describes the work to be done in the future to extend this system model.
-In the Appendix a possible evaluation model for Recommender Systems based on model based approach has been discussed.
+The first part introduces the problem addressed in the thesis, along with a survey of the RSs field that covers both risk and privacy issues, two fundamental concepts upon which this thesis is framed.
+The second part describes related work in the RSs literature and provides an analysis of the related design alternatives and statistical biases.
+It also provides a detailed discussion of the proposed approach to solve the identified issues related to existing multi-agent models Towards the end of this part, a brief case study is provided, in which the proposed multi-agent model is used to model a job recommender system.
+The final part of the thesis describes conclusions and future work that can be done to extend the proposed system model.
+In the Appendix, a preliminary evaluation method for RSs based both the privacy and risk dimensions is discussed.

-In more detail, the contents of this thesis are distributed as follows:
+In more detail, the content of this thesis is organized as follows: